Adaptive variational preparation of the Fermi-Hubbard eigenstates: Green's function

 \subsection{Green's function by ADAPT-SSVQE}

 The SSVQE algorithm can prepare a desired number of excited states on a quantum computer with a single variational circuit by using the orthogonality conservation property of a unitary transformation\cite{Nakanishi2019,Endo2020}.
-The algorithm results in a variational quantum circuit $U(\vec{\theta})$ which acts on a set of orthonormal states $\{ \ket{\psi_j}_{j=0}^{K-1} \}$ to approximate the lowest $K$ eigenstates of a Hamiltonian $H$ i.e. $\ket{E_j} = U(\vec{\theta}) \ket{\psi_j}, 0<j<K$.
+The algorithm results in a variational quantum circuit $U(\vec{\theta})$ which acts on a set of orthonormal states $\{ \ket{\psi_j}_{j=0}^{K-1} \}$ to approximate the lowest $K$ eigenstates of a Hamiltonian $H$ i.e. $\ket{E_j} \approx U(\vec{\theta}) \ket{\psi_j}, 0<j<K$.
 In this paper, we focus on an adaptive construction of $U(\vec{\theta})$ by using ADAPT-VQE with the following cost function:

 where $\vec{\theta}$ represents the variational parameters, and $\mathrm{w}_0 > \cdots \mathrm{w}_{K-1}>0$ are the weights which are chosen to ensure that the eigenenergies are in ascending order i.e. $E_0 < E_1 \cdots E_{K-1}$.
-Once we have the approximate eigenstates $\ket{E_n}$ and eigenenergies $E_n$ for both particle and hole excitations, we can obtain the transition amplitudes of creation and annihilation operators, and thus use Lehmann representation to compute the propagator.
+By minimizing this cost function, we tune the variational parameters such that $ U(\vec{\theta}) \ket{\psi_j}$ is approximately $\ket{E_j}$, the $j^{th}$ eigenstate of $H$.
+Once we have the approximate eigenstates $\ket{E_j}$ and eigenenergies $E_j$ for both particle and hole excitations, we can obtain the transition amplitudes of creation and annihilation operators, and thus use Lehmann representation to compute the propagator.
 A detailed description on how to calculate the transition amplitudes is given in Ref. \cite{Endo2020}.
+Since the number of excited states increases exponentially with the system size, it quickly become impossible to keep track of the full spectrum, so we can focus on the first $K$ excited states and carry out the Green's function calculation, which will still give us valuable information about the low energy excitations.